GCVS Newsletter, Issue 2

 We also have two new teachers joining the GCVS family this week.
 Please welcome Jon Nelson, our new ELL teacher, and Susan McGinn, our new special education teacher.
 Both Jon and Susan have a great deal of experience teaching in their respective fields and we are delighted to have them join us with their vast expertise to support our GCVS students.

 During the month of January, we are running Virtual Open Houses every Wednesday at 7 PM.
-We have conducted three open houses so far.
-We’ve had several families join in and I am pleased to see the high level of interest in our school.
+We have conducted so far three open houses we had several families join in and I am pleased to see the high level of interest in our school.
 Many thanks go to Greg Runyan for preparing and presenting at the open houses, to Sue Powers and Nancy Olivera for assisting Greg, and to everyone working behind the scenes to support these events.
 If you know of anyone who might want to know more about GCVS, they can sign up for an open house here.

 All the best,

 We’re in the process of finalizing locations for MCAS and we will share those as soon as we have the.
 We have determined the dates of the tests and wanted to give them to you as soon as possible to plan ahead:

 - Grade 10 English – March 26, 27

 - Grades 3,4,5 English – April 1

 - Grades 3,4,5 Math and Grade 5 Science – May 1, 2

 - Grades 6,7,8 Math and Grade 8 Science – May 7,8